Malolos Congress: Members

-In 2006, it was asserted by the president of the Bulacan Historical Society, engineer Marcial Aniag, that among the 85 delegates who convened in Malolos there were 43 lawyers, 17 doctors, five pharmacists, three educators, seven businessmen, four painters, three military men, a priest, and four farmers.
+In 2006, it was asserted by the president of the Bulacan Historical Society, engineer Marcial Aniag, that of the 85 delegates who convened in Malolos, were 43 lawyers, 17 doctors, five pharmacists, three educators, seven businessmen, four painters, three military men, a priest, and four farmers.
 Five of the 85 delegates did not have a college degree.

 Ratification of the declaration of independence

 One of the first acts of the Revolutionary Congress was the ratification on September 29, 1898 of the Philippine Declaration of Independence against Spain which had been proclaimed on June 12, 1898.

 Malolos Constitution

 Mabini had planned for the Revolutionary Congress to act only as an advisory body to the president and submitted a draft of Constitutional Program of the Philippine Republic while Paterno submitted a constitutional draft based on the Spanish Constitution of 1869.
 The Congress, however, began work to draft a constitution.
 The resulting document, the Malolos Constitution, was promulgated on January 21, 1899.
 Its proclamation resulted in the creation of the Philippine Republic, which replaced the Revolutionary Government.